 Faculty position(s) (List discipline) Full time or adjunct?
 Total annual expenses No new positions Staff position(s) (List title) Full time or part time?
-Total annual expenses No new positions

-Describe (below) library resources needed to support this program or certificate.
-Explain rationale for response, even if answer is none.

-Describe (below) the technology, facilities, laboratory, or other resources needed to support this program or certificate.

-List (below) the estimated annual amount required for educational materials and supplies or other operating expenses for implementation of the new program or certificate.
+Total annual expenses No new positions Describe (below) library resources r for response, even if answer is none am or certificate.
+Explain rationale No new resources are necessary Describe (below) the technology, fa program or certificate. cilities, laboratory, or other i resources needed to support this No new resources are necessary List (below) the estimated annual a mount required for educatio nal materials and supplies or other tion of the new program or a ortificato operating expenses for implementa tion of the new program of t er tilltate. operating expenses for implementa No new resources are necessary they progress towards their AS, or to support them in their workplace.

-Identify (below) the funding source to be used for personnel and operating expenses.

-The addition of this certificate can offer students an opportunity for recognition and achievement as they progress towards their AS, or to support them in their workplace.
 It is consistent with a statewide initiative of incentives.
 It can increase completion rates as well.

+The addition of this certificate can offer students an opportunity for recognition and achievement as

+Recommended Course Sequence

 Semester Course Credit Preschool Inclusion Child Dev.
-Fall 1 (General Education) Mathematics 3 ENC 1101 Composition I 3 EEC 1000 Foundations in Early Childhood Education 3 Χ CHD 1135 Understanding Young Children 3 Χ SLS 1515 Cornerstone Experience Course 3 Spring 1 (General Education) Social Sciences (Writing Intensive) 3 CHD 1134 Management of Early Childhood Learning 3 Χ X SPC 1017 Fundamentals of Speech Communication 3 HSC 1421 Health, Safety, and Nutrition for the Young Child 3 X CHD 1220 Introduction to Child Development 3 Χ X Fall 2 (General Education) Natural Sciences 3 EEC 1603 Positive Guidance and Behavior Management 3 X X EEC 1946 Early Childhood Practicum I 3 X CHD 2324 Early Childhood Language Arts and Reading 3 Х EDF 2005 Introduction to the Teaching Profession 3 Х CHD 1332 Creative Experiences for the Young Child 3 X X Spring 2 EEX 1013 Special Needs in Early Childhood Education 3 Х Х EEC 1202 Principles of Early Childhood Curriculum 3 Х EEC 1947 Early Childhood Practicum II 3 Х EDF 2085 Introduction to Diversity for Educators 3 Х EME 2040 Introduction to Technology for Educators 3 Х
+Fall 1 (General Education) Mathematics 3 ENC 1101 Composition I 3 EEC 1000 Foundations in Early Childhood Education 3 Х CHD 1135 Understanding Young Children 3 Х SLS 1515 Cornerstone Experience Course 3 Spring 1 (General Education) Social Sciences (Writing Intensive) 3 CHD 1134 Management of Early Childhood Learning 3 Х Х SPC 1017 Fundamentals of Speech Communication 3 HSC 1421 Health, Safety, and Nutrition for the Young Child 3 Х CHD 1220 Introduction to Child Development 3 Х Х Fall 2 (General Education) Natural Sciences 3 EEC 1603 Positive Guidance and Behavior Management 3 Х Х EEC 1946 Early Childhood Practicum I 3 Х CHD 2324 Early Childhood Language Arts and Reading 3 Х EDF 2005 Introduction to the Teaching Profession 3 Х CHD 1332 Creative Experiences for the Young Child 3 Х Х Spring 2 EEX 1013 Special Needs in Early Childhood Education 3 Х Х EEC 1202 Principles of Early Childhood Curriculum 3 Х EEC 1947 Early Childhood Practicum II 3 Х EDF 2085 Introduction to Diversity for Educators 3 Х EME 2040 Introduction to Technology for Educators 3 Х